Get ready to sizzle on the dance floor and become a salsa superstar with our ultimate guide to the hottest spots in LA

-On top of the physicality, there’s also a social aspect to salsa dancing that isn’t there for other types of dance.
-Salsa dancers swear by positive outcomes, such as reducing stress, anxiety, and depression.
+On top of the physicality, there’s also a social aspect to this style of dancing that isn’t there for other types of dance.
+These dancers swear by positive outcomes, such as reducing stress, anxiety, and depression.

 It also can be a great way to explore one’s own culture or learn about new cultures, as it is a dance that originated in Latin America and has been embraced all over the world.

 There are many places in Los Angeles where you can salsa dance, some popular options include:

 - Salsa Con Fuego: This studio offers lessons and dancing for all skill levels.
 They also host dance parties and events.

 - Conga Room: Sometimes called, “the Room”, the venue is known for its live latin music and dancing.
 Check their schedule as they offer lessons for beginners.

 - The Mayan: Another popular venue for this style of dancing in Los Angeles.
 They host latin nights and events featuring live music and DJs.

 - The Studio: The dance studio offers varied class options, and boast latin classes and workshops for all skill levels.

 - The Sugar Shack: This is a latin club that offers lessons and dancing on weeknights.
 They also host dance parties on the weekends.